ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 ![Pipeline overview](/demo-infrastructure/images/jenkins-aceaas-pipeline.png)

-Similar to the integration node target pipelien, the following values should be changed in [Jenkinsfile.aceaas](/demo-infrastructure/Jenkinsfile.aceaas):
+Similar to the integration node pipeline, the following values should be changed in [Jenkinsfile.aceaas](/demo-infrastructure/Jenkinsfile.aceaas):

 - deployPrefix, which is used as a prefix for the various configurations to avoid conflicts on shared services.